jumboduck/CV-Builder/README.md

 ### Known Bugs

 -   When generated from a mobile device, the PDF has a different aspect than when generated from larger screen sized because of how html2pdf.js converts a page to a PDF file.
 By sending options to html2pdf.js, it is possible for the CV to be laid out as if on a larger screen size, however the page breaks on the PDF seem to be determined by the device's window height, resulting in uneven and unpredictable page breaks.
-For this reason, the choice was made to have the PDF appear differently when generated from mobile devices, for now.
+For this reason, the choice was made to have the PDF appear differently when generated from different screen sizes, for now.

--   The elements within sections cannot be re-ordered in the Brave browser.

 ---